🎸 A Public Service Announcement… with Guitar

 We will live our lives

--- Standing In the Way of Control
+Standing In the Way of Control by Gossip

 We are marginalized canaries in a social coalmine and Rawlsian barometers of society’s morality.
 It is deeply subversive to live proudly despite being living embodiments of our culture’s long standing ethical failings.